nolanofra/pandoc_resume/markdown/resume.md

 ----

->  In this style, the resume starts with a blockquote, where
->  you can briefly list your specialties, or include a salient
->  quote.
-Ending a line with a backslash forces a line break.
+>  I'm passionate about technology, innovation and software engineering.
+My main experience is on back-end systems, in particular for e-commerce industries. \
+>  I'm focused on software architecture, distributed systems and good software development practices, trying to contribute in making the team where I work a great, innovative and motivating environment.

 ----

 Education
 ---------

-2001-2007 (expected)
+2001-2007
-:   **Computer Engineering**; Università degli studi di Catania

-    *Thesis title: Grape - a Graph Evaluator*
+:   **Computer Engineering** Università degli studi di Catania.
+Thesis title: *Grape - a Graph Evaluator*

 2008-2009
 :   **Master Free and Open Source Software Tecnology**; University of